zpl-c/zpl/docs/INDEX.md

 This repository also contains third-party libraries which were either included or modified to be used by some of these ZPL external modules.

 ## Documentation

+We plan to use [DuckDoc](https://duckdoc.io/) for documentation later on.
+The service is still under development, but we're looking forward to it.

+### Old format

 Documentation is available in its generated form at [zpl.madaraszd.net](https://zpl.madaraszd.net/).

 You can see all modules by accessing the **Modules** link.